han-yaeger/yaeger-tutorial/README.md

 are currently part of the game.
 When a game doesn't work as expected, you can use this debugger to get some inside information.

 :arrow_forward: Run the game and press F1 to show the Debugger.
-See if you can relate the states numbers to what you expect from your game.
+See if you can relate the stated numbers to what you expect from your game.

 ## Add Hanny to the Game